 Factors That Affect Bookkeeping Costs

 Even within the same state, bookkeeping prices can vary depending on several key factors.
+This is why two businesses in the same city can end up paying completely different amounts.

 1. Business Size